Mittenwald International Double Bass Masterclass 2020

-Teachers are prof. Jeff Bradetich, Dominik Wagner, Andreas Bennetzen, Alex Bayer, Alexis Scharff & physiotherapist Angela Gebler.
+Teachers are prof. Jeff Bradetich, Andreas Bennetzen, Alex Bayer, Alexis Scharff & physiotherapist Angela Gebler.

 Double bass professor Jeff Bradetich teaches a master class every summer in Mittenwald together with Andreas Bennetzen.